 Hermit crabs are mostly docile and friendly to each other.
 As mentioned, hermit crabs are more likely to be stressed alone than in company.
 Just be aware of mismatched power dynamics between hermit crabs.

 All hermit crab colonies have a dominant and submissive hierarchy, which is usually respected by all.
 However, sometimes a larger hermit crab will attack a smaller hermit crab.

 Place the bullied hermit crab in the isolation tank to keep it safe.
-It will still need some company.
-Trial different tankmates until you find the optimal combination.
+It’ll still need some company, so try different tankmates until you find the optimal combination.

-- Fumes around the habitat, such as air fresheners or deodorants
+- Fumes around the habitat, such as air fresheners or deodorants.

-- Toxins in paint chips from painted cells
+- Toxins in paint chips from painted cells.

-- Copper and chlorine from tap water
+- Copper and chlorine from tap water.

 Hermit crabs will attempt to rid themselves of infestation by bathing in saltwater.
-If this is ineffective, hermit crabs may willingly amputate their own legs.
+If this is ineffective, hermit crabs may willingly amputate their legs.

 The only way to deal with a mite infestation is to sterilize the enclosure.
 Relocate your hermit crabs temporarily and clean everything – walls, floors, toys, substrate, and decorations.